Personal Independence Payment (PIP)

 - nationality or immigration status

-If you are terminally ill you will need to discuss your condition during this initial claim.
+- if you are terminally ill you will need to discuss your conditions during this initial claim

-The DWP will then check basic eligibility conditions and if these are not met then a disallowance letter is sent.
+The DWP (PIP Centre in Northern Ireland) will then check basic eligibility conditions and if these are not met then a disallowance letter is sent.
 Otherwise an individually barcoded form is sent to you (‘How your disability affects you’ – form PIP2).

-Note: If you are terminally ill you will not have to complete the ‘How your disability affects you’ form and will not need a face-to-face consultation.
-Instead, you or the person claiming on your behalf will be asked some extra questions whilst you are on the phone about your condition and how it affects your ability to get around.
+Note: If you are terminally ill you will not have to complete the ‘How your disability affects you’ form and will not need a face-to-face consultation - see here for further information.

 How your disability affects you (PIP2)